jcanedagger/Content/md/blog/2026-07-15-overcast-bowl.md

 # Registrations

-- To be eligible to play, you must be in the Ranked Lobby channel on [our discord server](https://discord.com/invite/OCTC).
+- To be eligible to play, you must be in the Ranked Lobby channel on [our Discord server](https://discord.com/invite/OCTC).

 # Maps